Locate with us

 A tour of the building shows the consideration that has gone into creating the space.
-Jane demonstrates how easily the units can be configured to accommodate office or laboratory operations.
+It is clear that the units can be rapidly configured to accommodate office or laboratory operations.
 The ‘touchdown space’ with single and multiple desks provides a creative working environment designed to initiate and facilitate collaboration.

-Whilst the design and layout shows a commitment to open innovation, Jane highlights how subtle additions, such as decorative decals to the glass and easy changes to the room layout, gives companies privacy and the ability to protect their valuable intellectual property.
+Whilst the design and layout shows a commitment to open innovation, subtle additions, such as decorative decals to the glass and easy changes to the room layout, gives companies privacy and the ability to protect their valuable intellectual property.

 The CIZ provides a space for large, multinationals to work alongside small, inventive companies to develop and test solutions.
 Academics and clinicians are now moving in to the space alongside Siemens Healthineers and discussions are taking place with Toshiba.